nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/git-branching.md

 * Inside that folder we will make a README.md file.
 * Inside the README.md file we will add a single line with the name of the project.
 * We will create a repo on github
-* We will connect the gihub repo to the local folder with `git remote add origin ...`
+* We will connect the github repo to the local folder with `git remote add origin ...`
 * We will add, commit, and push the changes to our README file to the master branch
 * This will make our github master and our local master branch look the same
 ![step1](../images/step1.png)